schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 In particular, Perfetto traces are a very long sequence of individual `TracePacket` messages, which describe the tracks and the events on them.
-Below follows a greatly simplified version of this `TracePacket` message.
+What follows below is a greatly simplified version of this `TracePacket` message.
 The full definition can be found in the Perfetto source code [here](https://github.com/google/perfetto/tree/main/protos/perfetto).
 ```proto